 - Type III is 2 to 5 centimeters below the GE junction

-Once your doctor knows the type of cancer you have, he’ll be able to find the right treatment for you.
+Once your doctor knows the type of cancer you have, they’ll be able to find the right treatment for you.

 Questions for Your Doctor